Posted on Oct 14, 2019

 According to research published in the Journal of the American College of Radiology, 51% of breast cancer second opinions result in a changed diagnosis.

 [DocPanel] Approximately 9% of women who have an abnormal finding on their first mammogram do not show up for a follow-up mammogram.
-This is a rather alarming statistic.
+What factors do you believe contribute to this alarming statistic?

 There may be other factors like patients moving to a different address, deciding to go to a different facility for their follow-up.
 Often we just don't have their contact address on file - in all of those cases, we lose the patient.